John, you asked a very constructive question in regards to marriage and sexuality, let me repeat your question here:

 - Affirmative action for homosexuals.

 - The inclusion of sex-change operations under a universal health-care plan.

-Obviously the Elite gay community Tammy Bruce spoke of knows which age is best for “recruiting,” e.g., traumatizing.More can be said on all the above issues, but my book is not yet written.
+Obviously the Elite gay community Tammy Bruce spoke of [made up of Leftist Progressives] knows which age is best for “recruiting,” e.g., traumatizing.More can be said on all the above issues, but my book is not yet written.
 I will post three quotes from Tammy Bruce (a pro-choice lesbian):

 Even if one does not necessarily accept the institutional structure of “organized religion,” the “Judeo-Christian ethic and the personal standards it encourages do not impinge on the quality of life, but enhance it.
 They also give one a basic moral template that is not relative,” which is why the legal positivists of the Left are so threatened by the Natural Law aspect of the Judeo-Christian ethic.
 (Tammy Bruce, The Death of Right and Wrong: Exposing the Left’s Assault on Our Culture and Values [Roseville: Prima, 2003], 35.)

 …these problems don’t remain personal and private.
 The drive, especially since this issue is associated with the word “gay rights,” is to make sure your worldview reflects theirs.
 To counter this effort, we must demand that the medical and psychiatric community take off their PC blinders and treat these people responsibly.
 If we don’t, the next thing you know, your child will be taking a “tolerance” class explaining how “transexuality” is just another “lifestyle choice”….
 After all, it is the only way malignant narcissists will ever feel normal, healthy, and acceptable: by remaking society – children – in their image (Ibid., 92, 206)